Bernie McCarthy

 After recovering and back in top form, in 1972 Bernie was offered the coaching position at South Bendigo, where he went on to captain and coach for 5 years.
 In 1973 he was awarded the Bendigo Football League Best and Fairest Michaelson Medal and led South Bendigo to Premiership victory in 1974.
 1977 saw him move to coach and play in a one-year stint at Rushworth that saw the Tigers become Premiers of the Heathcote District Football League.

 The years 1978-1980 saw him appointed to Captain Coach for Seymour.
 Bernie jointly won the News-Winfield Award with David Code in 1980 as well as Seymour's Best and Fairest.

 In 1981 McCarthy took up a captain/coach post at Broadford and achieved a history-making double Premiership for the Seniors and Reserves in 1982.
 In 1983 he coached and played for Avenel, winning the Best and Fairest in that year.
 McCarthy finished his career in the mid-eighties with short stints at Murchison and Euroa, eventually suffering a career-ending shoulder injury.

-After finishing his football career, there were many accolades and acknowledgements in the years since: some of Bernie's most treasured were Assumption College Greatest ever VFL/AFL team, Seymour Team of the Century, as well as many speaking engagements where he was able to impart his vast knowledge and expertise to young players.
+After finishing his football career, Bernie received acknowledgements including Assumption College Greatest-Ever VFL/AFL team and Seymour Team of the Century.
+He has also been able to impart his knowledge and expertise to young players via speaking engagements.

 McCarthy died on 16 February 2019, aged 75, and is buried at Seymour Cemetery.

 McCarthy is survived by 6 children and 13 grandchildren.

 McCarthy often commented that if he could have kicked better he would have been twice as good.
 He was the master of understatement; he will remembered as one of the greats of the game and a true champion.